-Mr. MICHAEL BEHNI (ph) (student, American University): Hi.
+MICHAEL BEHNI: Hi.
 My name is Michael Behni.
 I'm a student in the school of public affairs.
 Several times you've referred to the case of Abdul Rahman as somewhat of an annoyance for you in your conduct of foreign affairs.
 Why is it that you and your government refuse to acknowledge the case for what it is, and that is a gross, barbaric human rights violation?
 And given that you've refused to acknowledge as such, why should American soldiers, the majority of whom are Christian, continue to fight and to die to prop up your liberal regime?

 KELEMEN: All Abdullah could do was say that the Afghan government understands how sensitive this is, and he hopes for a satisfactory solution.
 But he added he has little say in the case, particularly now that he's being pushed out of the government.

 Michele Kelemen, NPR News, Washington.